Go inside the Information Center to find helpful guidebooks and maps for Breezy Point and Pequot Lakes- home of Paul Bunyan's fishing bobber.

 Located across from Scandia North, the little church was originally the German Lutheran Church, later the Pequot Lakes Baptist Church.

-The fire tower is listed on the National Register of Historic Lookouts.
+The historic 100-foot fire lookout tower, bulit in 1935 remains in excellent shape today and is listed on the National Register of Historic Lookouts.

 On the south side of CSAH 11 is Nickel Road which winds along the north shore of Rice Lake.